 Montana crop producers want improved hard red and hard white winter wheat and barley cultivars that are adapted to Montana conditions, resist pests, and generate higher yields.
-Producers anxiously await the new MSU cultivars that are released each year.
+Producers anxiously await the new MSU cultivars that are ideally released each year.

-One or two new cultivars are commercially introduced each year to Montana growers.
+One or two new cultivars may be introduced each year to Montana growers.
 As new cultivars are introduced and accepted, the acreage planted of older cultivars (including those developed at MSU) goes down.
-New varieties are developed on-going at MSU and are annually reviewed by MSU and the Montana Wheat and Barley Committee before being released to the public.
+New varieties are developed on-going at MSU and are annually reviewed by MSU and the Montana Wheat and Barley Committee before being released to the public and allied seed partners.